Search this site:

 If you want your creative writing submissions to see print, read the publisher's guidelines.

-Do not make contact with a publisher after you submit.
 Publishers almost always make it clear when you will hear back from them about your creative writing submissions.
 Read the guidelines!

-Do not contact a publisher after you have been rejected.
 Publishers wish they had time to explain to every hopeful writer what would improve rejected work, but of course they can't.
 To contact the publisher and ask why your creative writing submissions were rejected is unprofessional and marks you as an amateur.
 It puts the publisher in an uncomfortable position, and makes you someone to avoid in the future.
 If you want to know if your work has problems, consult a writing mentor, a writer-in-residence, or a writing group.

-Do not complain to the publisher that your rejected creative writing submissions are better than the stories the publisher chose.
 This makes you memorable in the wrong way, and you will destroy any chance of working with the editor in the future, at this magazine or at any other.

-Do not read too much into a rejection.
 Publishers choose stories according to their taste, which is not universal, and they reject stories for many, many reasons that have nothing to do with the quality of the writing.
 They may have overshot their budget for the month.
 They may have received such high quality submissions that yours took a backseat despite its publishable quality.
 The publisher may have a backlog of submissions or may have published a similar story not long ago.

 Review a rejected story with a fresh eye, improve it if you can, and send it out again, over and over, until it finds a home.